Reading time: 3 mins

-In an English enrichment program, students have the opportunity to focus on active writing skills, which will contribute to their overall communication skills.
+In a writing workshop program, students have the opportunity to focus on active writing skills, which will contribute to their overall communication skills.
 Whether they are writing an argumentative essay or composing a story, students’ ability to express themselves in written language will help them express themselves in general.

 Let’s break down the components of writing: